 So when we hear about footballers and chief executives being paid millions, let’s remember to ask, “but what about everyone else who works there?”.

 Alex Collinson is a Policy and Campaigns Support Officer at the TUCLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.